Back to Home

 • CREATE VIEW: To create database views

-Tip: In cPanel, selecting "ALL PRIVILEGES" automatically grants all necessary permissions.
+Tip: In cPanel, selecting ALL PRIVILEGES grants all permissions.

-Method 1: Softaculous (One-Click Installation)
+Method 1: Softaculous One-Click Installation

-Recommended if available on your hosting - Easiest and fastest way to get started!
+Recommended if available - Easiest and fastest!

 1. Log into your cPanel account

-2. Look for "Softaculous" or "Application Installer" in the "Software" section
+2. Look for Softaculous or Application Installer in Software section

 1. Click on Softaculous in cPanel

-2. In the search box, type "ChurchCRM"
+2. In the search box, type ChurchCRM

-4. Click on the ChurchCRM icon to view details
+3. Click on the ChurchCRM icon to view details

-1. Click the green "Install Now" button
+1. Click the green Install Now button

-2. You'll see the installation form with several options
+2. You'll see the installation form

-• Choose Installation URL: Select your domain (or subdomain if you created one)
+• Installation URL: Select your primary domain

-• Admin Username: Create a secure admin username
+• Admin Username: Create a secure username

 • Admin Password: Create a strong password

-• Admin Email: Enter the admin email address
+• Admin Email: Enter the admin email

-• Site Name: Enter your church name or organization name
+• Site Name: Enter your church name

-1. Click "Install" button
+1. Click Install button

-3. Installation typically completes in 2-5 minutes
+3. Installation completes in 2-5 minutes

-Method 2: cPanel Manual Installation
+Method 2: Manual cPanel Installation

 1. In cPanel, find and click "MySQL Databases"

-3. Then click "MySQL Users" and create a new user with a strong password
+3. Create a new MySQL user with a strong password

-5. Note your database name, username, and password for later
+5. Note your database name, username, and password

-Step 2: Download ChurchCRM
+Download ChurchCRM from GitHub

-1. Download the latest release from GitHub Releases
+1. Download from GitHub Releases

-2. Unzip the file on your computer (you'll see a folder called "churchcrm")
+2. Unzip the file on your computer

-3. Get all the files from inside the "churchcrm" folder ready to upload
+3. Get files ready to upload

-Step 3: Upload Files via cPanel File Manager
+Upload files via File Manager or FTP

 1. In cPanel, click "File Manager"

-3. Upload all ChurchCRM files here:
+3. Upload all ChurchCRM files

-3. Set permissions to 644 for files and 755 for folders
+4. Set file permissions to 644 (files) and 755 (folders)

-1. Open your browser and go to your ChurchCRM URL (e.g., yourchurch.org/churchcrm)
+1. Open your browser and go to your ChurchCRM URL

 2. The installation wizard will load automatically

-3. Enter your database information you created in Step 1
+3. Enter your database information

-4. Create your admin account and configure basic settings
+4. Create your admin account

 5. Complete the wizard